We provide education, advocacy and experiences to grow local food.

 We are leaders in a community where all people can grow and enjoy healthy, local food.

 Community Crops was started with one community garden in 2003, and has grown over the years to become a successful organization.
-Crops now has twelve community garden sites, a training farm, a successful Community Supported Agriculture program, youth garden and cooking education, a regular farmers’ market stand, and more.
+Crops now has 11 community garden sites, a training farm, a production greenhouse, garden and cooking education for all ages, a mobile farmers market and new storefront, and more.

-Community Crops currently has six full-time staff positions, one part-time positions, four AmeriCorps members, and numerous volunteers who help with our projects, as well as a great group of farmers and gardeners.
+Community Crops currently has four full-time staff positions, one part-time position, and numerous volunteers who help with our projects, in addition to the many farmers and gardeners who participate in the program.

 “If we can continue to inspire people to grow food in their community,